Connector

 }

-To get the value of AUTO_INCREMENT after executing a query, use the getGeneratedKeys method.
+To retrieve the AUTO_INCREMENT value after executing a query, use the getGeneratedKeys method.

-The value returned by the MySQL server as a result of executing the query will be the value generated for AUTO_INCREMENT as the return value.
+The values returned from the MySQL server as a result of executing the query are the values generated by AUTO_INCREMENT returned as the return value.

 for